 And that brings us to the final point.

-Four, if silver stocks were really being consumed, then that would mean that silver is being demonetized.
+Four, if silver stocks were being consumed, then that would mean that silver is being demonetized.
 That certainly would not be a story that would make us buy the metal!
 Silver would become, not the poor man’s gold, but the poor man’s platinum.

 Speculators or Stackers?